openedx/edx-documentation/en_us/shared/exercises_tools/external_graders.rst

 Inputs to the External Grader
 ======================================================

-The grader receives a submission as a JSON object that has three keys:
+The grader receives a submission as a JSON object that has the following keys:

 * **xqueue_header**: A dictionary that contains information that is required for xqueue to link results to the corresponding submission.